How to Get Holiday Let Reviews & Respond to Negative Ones

 We do hope you enjoyed your holiday in (property name) and that you have happy memories of your stay.

-If you have any comments about our holiday home or suggestions about how we could improve it, we would love to hear them.
+We would love to hear your comments about our holiday home or suggestions about how we could improve it.

-We hope that we may be welcoming you back to our holiday rental in the future.
+We hope to welcome you back to our holiday rental in the future.
 As an extra way to say ‘thank you’ for choosing us, if you or your friends wish to book again you are entitled to X% off the rental rates.

-Finally, please could you take a few seconds to write a review about our (property name) at: (insert website where they can write a review, e.g. your website or the site where they found you/booked).
+Finally, please could you take a few seconds to write a review about our (property name) at: (insert link where they can write a review, e.g. your website or the site where they booked).

 Regards,